Barefoot-Dev/twitter-bot/README.md

-This is a simple Twitter bot to automate the following of users based on terms in their tweets and number of followers.
+This is a simple Twitter bot to automate the following and unfollowing based on keywords in tweets and follower/following numbers.

 # Install